apache/flink/docs/apis/streaming_guide.md

 Several predefined policies are provided in the API, including delta-based, punctuation based, count-based and time-based policies.
 Policies are in general UDFs and can implement any custom behaviour.

-In addition to the `dataStream.window(…).every(…)` style users can specifically pass the trigger and eviction policies during the window call:
+In addition to the `dataStream.window(…).every(…)` style, users can specifically pass the trigger and eviction policies during the window call:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">